Avnet/avnet-azure-sphere-AzureRTOS/Examples/AvnetThermoClickRTApp/README.md

-# Real time application information for AvnetGenericRTExample
+# Real time application information for reading the Thermo CLICK device

 # The appliation supports the following Avnet inter-core implementation messages . . .